kezoponk/robustcart.php/README.md

   }
 ```
-- Outputs "Nuke" and "Can be used as a toy or deadly weapon", with a remove link
+- Outputs "Nuke" and "Can be used as a toy or deadly weapon", with a remove link, and button